Patagonia R3 Hoody Review

 Fleece jackets are not typically designed with weather resistance in mind, insulation and breathability being their specialty.
 The R3 is no exception, though compared to other fleeces on a relative scale, this jacket isn't too shabby.
 The thickness alone helps stave off light rain, and drizzle and mist beaded up on the tiny, lofty hairs when we wore it with the fuzzy side out, but eventually, as with all fleece, the rain will get through.

 The gridded pattern that makes this fleece so breathable also makes it vulnerable to wind.
-It's best to pair this fleece with a light wind layer anything more than a light winds are expected.
-If you're on the hunt for a more weather resistant, stand alone jacket, take a look at the Arc'teryx Fortrez Hoody or the North Face Denali 2.
+It's best to pair this model with a light wind layer anything more than a light winds are expected.
+If you're on the hunt for a more weather resistant, stand-alone jacket, see the Arc'teryx Fortrez or the North Face Denali 2.

 The Best Buy Award Winning Marmot Reactor is the lightest jacket in this review, but not nearly as warm as the R3.
 If you dig the construction and features of the R3 but want something lighter, the R1 Hoody is a great alternative.

-Anytime you need soft, breathable insulation is a good time for the Patagonia R3 Hoody.
+Anytime you need soft, breathable insulation means it's a good time for the R3 Hoody.
 We pulled this jacket out on chilly multi-pitches, cool days at the boulders, powder days at the resort (when the extra face coverage was much appreciated) or whenever we wanted to be warmer around the house.
 Breathable, packable, and versatile, this is a go everywhere jacket.